Interview

 What shops do you remember going to as a child?

 — To almost everyone.
-And people I didn't know and who lived on this street, now I know them.
+And people I didn't know who lived on this street, now I know them.
 As a child, we first lived in Fartàritx, then in Santa Catalina until I was 9 years old, and since then I have always lived in Sa Torre, on Sant Rafel street.

 stats